LacClirSymposium2020/LacClirSymposium2020.github.io/index.md

 Organized by:

 - Hadassah St. Hubert, Florida International University
-- [Jennifer Isasi](https://dr.jenniferisasi.com), The University of Texas at Austin
+- Jennifer Isasi](https://dr.jenniferisasi.com), The University of Texas at Austin
 - Nicté Fuller Medina, The University of California, Los Angeles
 - Margie Montañez, The University of New Mexico